breadnone/Long-Short-Vowels-Detection/README.md

   ![ZSg7STUOb0](https://user-images.githubusercontent.com/64100867/158159658-faddc50e-0036-4621-96f2-fe5d4ea47c86.gif)

-# NOTE!
-IT NEEDS MORE DATA FOR LONG & SHORT VOWELs!
 Needs more data or list of long/short vowels.
 Currently it's very limited.
 Just copy the new data into dictionary in dictionary folder for each vowel